kisahtegar/JetpackComposeLabs/README.md

-# Jetpack Compose Labs
+# JetHeroesApp

-This repository used for learning and testing:
+JetHeroesApp is a simple Jetpack Compose application that displays a list of Indonesian heroes.
+The app features a search functionality to filter the heroes, sticky headers for grouping the heroes alphabetically, and a scroll-to-top button for easy navigation.
+This project demonstrates various Jetpack Compose components and state management using ViewModel and Kotlin coroutines.

 | Project Name                 | Jetpack Compose Labs           |
 |------------------------------|--------------------------------|